Men in Black (franchise): Television

-Storyline continuity

 Video games

 The first Men in Black video game, Men in Black: The Game, was released for Windows 95 in 1997, followed by a release for the PlayStation.
 The game, developed by Gigawatt Studios and published by SouthPeak Interactive, is loosely based on the 1997 film.

 Another game, titled Men in Black: The Series, was released for the Game Boy Color in 1999, and is based on the animated television series.

 It was followed by a sequel in 2000, titled Men in Black 2: The Series and also for the Game Boy Color.
 In 2001, a version of Men in Black: The Series was released for the Game Boy Advance.

 Men in Black: The Series – Crashdown was released later in 2001, for the PlayStation.

 In 2002, a video game partially based on the second film was released, titled Men in Black II: Alien Escape.

 A video game published by Activision entitled MIB: Alien Crisis was released in May 2012, around the time when the third movie was released.

+Novels

+Bantam Books made a series of novels consisting of two movie tie-ins and two original novels.
+The first film was written by Steve Perry while the second film was written by Esther Freisner.
+Two original novels were written by Dean Wesley Smith and both take place after the events of the first film where Agent J recruits Agent L as his new partner while Agent K, who was absent, though mentioned, on both novels, resigns.
+In "The Green Saliva Blues", released in June 1999, J and L team up as they fight off the Zahurians from planting the entire atmosphere.
+And in "The Grazer Conspiracy", released in January 2000, J and L are back as thousands of extraterrestrial warships are currently massing over the globe.
+The most despised aliens in the cosmos, the Grazers, were invited for dinner by someone on Earth.

+A junior novelization of the first film was written by J. J. Gardner and was published by Scholastic.

+The novelization for the third film was not adapted.

+In 2019, Titan Books released a novelization for MIB International and was written by R. S. Belcher.
+It also includes a short story prequel.